Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

    - The **terminal output**, including your **username** visible in the terminal.
 4. **Insert the screenshot** into a Word document under the heading that matches the task name:
    - Example: **Task1**, **Task2**, **Task3**, etc.
 5. After completing all tasks, **convert the Word document to PDF**.
-Name the PDF file using your **Seneca username**, for example salim123.pdf
+Name the PDF file using your **Seneca username**, for example., salim123.pdf
 6. **Submit the PDF file** as your final lab submission on Blackboard.